 iii.
-Conversion of mineral resources into ore reserves (note 3.F)
+Conversion of mineral resources in ore reserves (note 3.F)

-According to the Joint Ore Reserves Committee Code (JORC)-the Australasian code that sets minimum standards for public reporting of exploration results, mineral resources and ore reserves, and for determining probable and proved reserves-definition, an ore reserve is the economically mineable part of a measured and/or indicated mineral resource.
-It includes diluting materials and allowances for losses that may occur when the material is mined or extracted.
+According to the definition of the Joint Ore Reserve Comunittee Code (JORC)-the Australasian code that sets minimum standards for public reporting of exploration results, mineral resources and ore reserves, and for determining probable and proved reserves-an ore reserve is the economically mineable part of a measured and/or indicated mineral resource.
+It includes diluting materials and allowances for losses that may occur when the material is extracted.
 Also, it is defined by studies at pre-feasibility or feasibility level, as appropriate, that include the application of modifying factors-i.e., extraction, metallurgical, economic, market, legal, environmental, social and governmental factors.
 Such studies demonstrate that, at the reporting date, extraction could be reasonably justified.

-Ore reserves are subdivided in order of increasing confidence into probable ore reserves and proved ore reserves.
+Ore reserves are subdivided in order of increasing confidence into probable ore reserves and ore proved reserves.